feathericons/feather/README.md

 > **Note:** `circle` in the above example can be replaced with any valid icon name.
 See the complete list of icon names at [feathericons.com](https://feathericons.com).

-However, this markup can be simplified using a simple CSS class to avoid repetition of SVG attributes between icons.
+However, this markup can be simplified using a simple CSS class to avoid repetition of SVG attributes between icons:

 ```css
 .feather {